-The messaging events agent is responsible for receiving, maintaining and triggering message events.

-The MEA agent is equipped with a special registry to maintain event information.
-The registry keeps track of one table.
-The event table has three attributes:
+The messaging events agent is responsible for receiving, maintaining and triggering message events and is equipped with a special registry to maintain event information.
+The registry keeps track of one table that has three attributes: Agent name, monitored event, and recipient agent name.